Divan009/Microsoft-Azure-ML-Scholarship/README.md

 When splitting the available data, it is important to preserve the statistical properties of that data.
 This means that the data in the training, validation, and test datasets need to have similar statistical properties as the original data to prevent bias in the trained model.

+## Ensemble Learning

+It combines multiple machine learning models to produce one predictive model.
+There are three main types of ensemble algorithms:

+#### Bagging or bootstrap aggregation

+- Helps reduce overfitting for models that tend to have high variance (such as decision trees)
+- Uses random subsampling of the training data to produce a bag of trained models.
+- The resulting trained models are homogeneous
+- The final prediction is an average prediction from individual models

+#### Boosting

+- Helps reduce bias for models.
+- In contrast to bagging, boosting uses the same input data to train multiple models using different hyperparameters.
+- Boosting trains model in sequence by training weak learners one by one, with each new learner correcting errors from previous learners
+- The final predictions are a weighted average from the individual models

+#### Stacking

+- Trains a large number of completely different (heterogeneous) models
+- Combines the outputs of the individual models into a meta-model that yields more accurate predictions